csiro-hydroinformatics/streamflow-forecasting-tools-onboard/doc/vignettes/muskingum_multilink_calibration/muskingum_multilink_calibration.md

     ##    link.1.Length         link.1.f link.1.ManningsN     link.1.Slope
     ##     6.140000e+03     1.000000e+00     1.000000e+00     1.000000e+00
     ##         link.1.N         link.1.X     link.1.Alpha
-    ##     1.000000e+00    4.651218e-310    2.223295e-322
+    ##     1.000000e+00    6.952873e-310    6.952873e-310

 X is between 0 and 0.5, without stability constraints.
-Setting a default Alpha is... trickier.
+Setting a default Alpha is… trickier.

 ``` r
 setStateValue(subsim, mkFullDataId(linkIds, 'X'), rep(1e-6, length(linkIds)))
 setStateValue(subsim, mkFullDataId(linkIds, 'Alpha'), rep(0.0005, length(linkIds)))
 ```

 If we look at the subcatchment outflow in this configuration, it is a series of unfeasible values - at least one link was in an unfeasible zone for (Alpha, X)

 ``` r
 varId <- 'Catchment.StreamflowRate'